 Biography

 Dr. Jane Doka is a skilled researcher with expertise in Comparative and International Education, specialising in the areas gender equity in secondary and higher education, inclusive education and education policy.
-Her work is informed by decolonial approaches and takes an interdisciplinary perspective, with particular strengths in participatory research and stakeholder engagement.
+Informed by decolonial approaches and taking an interdisciplinary approach, her work spans acorss Sub-Saharan Africa, United Kingdom and Europe.
+She is currently Co-Investigator in the Horizon EU funded European Association of Distance Training Universities (EADTU) IncluDE Project, where she is collaborating with partner institutions across Europe to develop an inclusion reference framework and self-asssssment tool for higher education institutions across the EU.

 Her doctoral research, co-funded by World Vision (UK) under the FCDO Girls Education Challenge (GEC) programme, explored the agency of 'marginalised' out-of-school girls in Zimbabwe.
 She has since built on this work through a range of research and leadership roles across education programmes in Sub-Saharan Africa.
 She led on the OpenSTEM Africa Tertiay project, focusing on gender in STEM within higher education in Ghana and Kenya, and contributed as a data analyst on the Teacher Education in Sub-Saharan Africa (TESSA) project.
 As co-lead on the Girls' Rehabilitation, Empowerment, Agency and Transformation (GREAT) project, she has also engaged a wide range of stakeholders - inlcuding parliamentarians, NGOs, and education ministries in Uganda - to support the embedding of anti-human trafficking education into the school curriculum.